Hamiltonian Expressibility for Ansatz Selection in Variational Quantum Algorithms: Results and Discussion

-The graphs show a significant deviation from the ideal case, clearly illustrating how the introduction of noise radically changes the situation.
-In particular, we observe consistently low Pearson correlation coefficients across all problem classes, for both Hamiltonian expressibility and Hamiltonian expressibility ratio.
-This indicates a lack of linear correlation between these metrics and the average normalized approximation ratio in the noisy setting.

-Changes are also evident in the Spearman and Kendall Tau coefficients.
-Most notably, the clear distinction observed in the ideal case between diagonal classes (or those with ground-state solutions, shown in shades of red) and classes with superposition-state solutions (shown in shades of blue and violet) seems to disappear under noisy conditions.
+Most notably, the clear distinction observed in the ideal case between diagonal classes (or those with ground-state solutions, shown in shades of red) and classes with superposition state solutions (shown in shades of blue and violet) seems to disappear under noisy conditions.
 Compared to the ideal setting, we observe a strengthening of the positive monotonic correlation in the diagonal problem classes.
-Both the Spearman and Kendall Tau coefficients are significantly higher, indicating that in these cases, the use of highly Hamiltonian-expressive circuits should be avoided.

-In contrast, for non-diagonal classes, the Spearman and Kendall Tau coefficients, previously moderately or strongly negative under ideal conditions, now exhibit low or even moderately positive values.
+The Spearman coefficients are significantly higher, indicating that in these cases, the use of highly Hamiltonian-expressive circuits should be avoided.
+In contrast, for non-diagonal classes, the Spearman coefficients, previously moderately or strongly negative under ideal conditions, now exhibit low or even moderately positive values.
 The decreasing monotonic correlation observed in the ideal case, which led us to recommend the use of highly expressive circuits for such problems, now appears significantly weaker or even reversed.

-\paragraph{Trend Analysis of Approximation Ratio vs Hamiltonian Expressibility} To better understand the effects of noise on the relationship between Hamiltonian expressibility and the average normalized approximation ratio, Figures~\ref{fig:MinVertexNoisy} and~\ref{fig:NoisyHeis_Is} report these quantities for all circuits under noisy conditions, on representative instances of the MinVertex, Heisenberg Superposition State, and Ising problem classes, respectively.
+\paragraph{Trend Analysis of Approximation Ratio vs Hamiltonian Expressibility} To better understand the effects of noise on the relationship between Hamiltonian expressibility and the average normalized approximation ratio, Figure~\ref{fig:MinVertexNoisy} reports these quantities for a representative instance of the MinVertex class, while Figure~\ref{fig:NoisyHeis_Is} reports them for representative instances of the Ising and Heisenberg Superposition State classes.

 For the MinVertex class, which is representative of all the diagonal problem classes, Figure~\ref{fig:MinVertexNoisy} shows a generally increasing trend, apart from a few outliers, with a steep initial rise that gradually levels off.